 Switching from MM to Mil in Layout

-On the PCB layout side of Altium Designer, things are a little different.
+On the PCB layout side of Altium Designer, things a little different.
 In previous versions of the PCB editor in Altium Designer, the units were changed in the “Board Options” menu.
-This has now moved to the properties panel, which can be accessed from the View > Panels > Properties button in the “View” menu.
+This has now moved to the properties panel, which can be accessed from the “Panels” button.
 Another thing that we should mention is that instead of “Metric” and “Imperial,” Altium Designer now refers to units of measurement as “MM” (Millimeters) or “Mils.”

-If you’re looking to change your PCB editor measurements or to demonstrate components or traces as imperial units, then you’ll need to locate your board options.
-To change the units of measurement for the board, open up the “Properties” panel and scroll down to the bottom.
-There you can find the units in the “Other” section of the properties panel, as shown in the picture below.
+If you’re looking to change your PCB editor measurements, if you need to demonstrate components or traces as imperial units, then you’ll need to locate your board options.
+To change the units of measurement for the board, open up the “Properties” panel, and scroll down to the bottom.
+There you can find the units in the “Other” section of the Properties panel, as shown in the picture below.

-The units switch in the properties panel of Altium Designer’s PCB layout tool
+The units switch in the properties panel of Altium Designer’s layout tool

-There are some other ways to change the default unit of measurement in Altium Designer’s layout tool.
+There are some other ways to change the units of measurement in Altium Designer’s layout tool.
 You can use the command: “Toggle Units” found in the View pulldown menu as shown below.
 As with the schematic, you can also use the keystroke shortcut combination of “vu” to change the units.
-You also have one other option in layout to change the units, and that is to use the keystroke shortcut of “Q” assigned by default to Toggle Units.
+You also have one other option in layout to change the units, and that is to use the keystroke shortcut of “q.”

 The View > Toggle Units command in Altium Designer’s layout tool

-There are other locations in Altium Designer where you can make changes to the default unit of measurement as well.
+There are other locations in Altium Designer where you can make changes to the units of measurement as well.
 For instance, the layer stack manager gives you the ability to toggle the units being used to develop the stackup.